-- To introduce the SPD and key principles of development to interested parties at a very early stage; - 2.
-To identify and refine key issues associated with redevelopment of the Opportunity Area and surrounding area; - 3.
-To engage the public and interested parties in drafting the SPD by encouraging comments and feedback; and - 4.
+- To identify and refine key issues associated with redevelopment of the Opportunity Area and surrounding area; - 6.
+To engage the public and interested parties in drafting the SPD by encouraging comments and feedback; and - 7.
 To identify what changes and improvements should be made to the revised draft SPD.